xp44mm/Notebook/Compilers/Expressions and Operators.md

 ## 4.2 Object and Array Initializers

 Object and array *initializers* are expressions whose value is a newly created object or array.
 These initializer expressions are sometimes called “object literals” and “array literals.”
 Unlike true literals, however, they are not primary expressions, because they include a number of subexpressions that specify property and element values.
-Array initializers have a slightly simpler syntax, and we’ll begin with those.
+Array initializers have a slightly simpler syntax, and we'll begin with those.

 An array initializer is a comma-separated list of expressions contained within square brackets.
 The value of an array initializer is a newly created array.
 The elements of this new array are initialized to the values of the comma-separated expressions: